Shared Value Creation

 Power’s group companies also work diligently to make a difference in the communities they serve, through their respective community programs and initiatives, as well as employee volunteering activities and workplace campaigns.

-Over the years, our substantial commitment to philanthropy across the country has earned companies in our group the designation of “Caring Company” from Imagine Canada, having consistently exceeded the minimum donation guideline of 1 per cent of pre-tax domestic profit to charitable causes.
-In 2018, as a group, Power Corporation and our subsidiaries Power Financial, Great-West Lifeco and IGM Financial made a total of $47.7 million of charitable contributions to approximately 2,000 community organizations in Canada alone.
+Over the years, our substantial commitment to philanthropy across the country has earned companies in our group the designation of “Caring Company” from Imagine Canada, having consistently exceeded the minimum donation guideline of one per cent of pre-tax domestic profit to charitable causes.
+In 2020, as a group, Power Corporation and our subsidiaries Great-West Lifeco and IGM Financial made a total of $48.3 million of charitable contributions to approximately 2,000 community organizations in Canada alone.
 We are helping to break down barriers to social inclusion, while contributing to better health and education, community development, environmental protection, and access to arts and culture.

 This impact is multiplied through the active involvement of our employees, whom we encourage to volunteer for causes that speak to them.
 Our officers and employees are also very active in both charitable giving and volunteering.
 In fact, many of our officers and employees also sit on the boards of the non-profit organizations they support.